soo_editarea Page 1 of 2

 Install and activate the plugin in the usual way.

-Download EditArea and place the edit_area directory in a server-accessible location of your choice.
-(The default is /textpattern/edit_area, but you can change this in the plugin’s Options settings.)
+Clone or download EditArea and place the edit_area directory in a server-accessible location of your choice.
+(The default is /textpattern/edit_area, but you can change this in the plugin’s Options settings.
+Given the changes in more recent versions of Textpatterns I should probably update this.)

 Optionally, download the txp.js syntax file (or create your own) and place it in edit_area/reg_syntax.